Generic Name: nivolumab (nye VOL ue mab)

 Nivolumab is a cancer medicine that works with your immune system to interfere with the growth and spread of cancer cells in the body.

-Nivolumab is used to treat certain types of cancer, including melanoma (skin cancer), non-small cell lung cancer, kidney cancer, squamous cell cancer of the head and neck, and Hodgkin Lymphoma.
+Nivolumab is used to treat certain types of cancer, including melanoma (skin cancer), non-small cell lung cancer, bladder cancer, kidney cancer, squamous cell cancer of the head and neck, and Hodgkin Lymphoma.
 Nivolumab can be given alone or in combination with other cancer medicines.
 Nivolumab is often used after other medicines have been tried without success.

 Nivolumab is sometimes used if the cancer has spread to other parts of the body.
 For some types of cancer, nivolumab is given when the cancer cannot be treated with surgery.
 For Hodgkin lymphoma, nivolumab is used if the condition has relapsed or progressed after stem cell transplant and treatment with brentixumab vedotin (Adcetris).